Dante 01: Plot

-Perséphone's assumption that Saint-Georges is a miracle worker is scoffed at by Elisa, but Moloch's own doubts prompt an increasingly debilitated César to fear an impending usurping of his authority, so he commands Lazare and Moloch to get rid of Saint-Georges.
+Perséphone's assumption that Saint-Georges is a miracle worker is scoffed at by Elisa, but Moloch's own doubts prompt an increasingly debilitated César to fear an impending usurping of his authority, so he commands Lazare and Moloch to kill Saint-Georges.
 While Bouddha and Raspoutine are distracted, Saint-Georges is stabbed to death by Lazare.
 However, while the staff is examining his corpse, Saint-Georges wakes up completely healed, grabs Elisa and uses her as a hostage to reach the prison quarters before releasing her.

-César is now in severe pain from the nanites, but Saint-Georges cures him as well.
+César suffers severe pain from the nanites, but Saint-Georges cures him as well.
 Attila appears and tells the others of his plans to destroy them all out of spite, by making the space station crash into the planet, triggering the rage of the other prisoners.
 Attila manages to run away, only to be found later in a shaft, having hanged himself.

 With Attila dead, the only way to save the station is to activate the manual override located under a trapdoor below the prisoner's quarters.
 The prisoners agree to let the staff through, but Elisa refuses to accompany the others inside the prisoner area.
 As all the station inhabitants work together to open the hatch, the gas goes off, knocking everyone but Lazare out.

 Elisa prepares to escape via shuttle, but Lazare ambushes her, forcing her to let him in the shuttle as well.
 As the others awaken, one of the guards finds out about Elisa's betrayal, but also that Attila had messed with the shuttle controls as well, resulting in the shuttle burning through the planet's atmosphere.
 After having finally opened the hatch, the group finds the cooling system overheated so now the corridor that leads to the manual controls is filled with boiling coolant.
 César realizes he is the only one slight enough to fit into the little space, and volunteers to descend, wrapped in some protective fabrics.
 He emerges on the other side horribly burned and dies in the compartment before being able to enter the code necessary to reset the controls.

-In the epilogue, Perséphone's narration recounts how Saint-Georges fulfilled his destiny by slaying the "dragon".
-We see him emerge from the station in a space suit and float above the planet, using the full extent of his inexplicable powers and the mysterious energy creatures that now reside inside him to terraform Dante into a livable planet, while his body disintegrates in space as a result of the transformation.
+In the epilogue, Saint-Georges emerges from the station in a space suit and float above the planet, using the full extent of his inexplicable powers and the mysterious energy creatures that now reside inside him to terraform Dante into a livable planet, while his body disintegrates in space as a result of the transformation.